Santi-hr/ImgSeq_GeoContextualizer/README.md

 * Exifread

 ## Terms of use
 This module fetches image maps from OpenStreetMap's servers.
 [See the usage policy](https://operations.osmfoundation.org/policies/tiles/).
-In particular, be careful not to retrieve large maps as this can overload the servers.